What is an internship?

 Malpractice insurance for student interns is available through Central Washington University.
 Please click on the link below to download the enrollment document and follow the instructions on the form to complete the process.

 More information and forms can be found here

 Where do I find the Internship form (Learning Agreement)

 All necessary forms can be found here

 Where do I find the Evaluation forms?

-Evaluations are now done through Survey Monkey, you will receive an e-mail with a link to your evaluation.
+Evaluations are now done through Qualtrics; you will receive an e-mail with a link to your evaluation.